-Cleanup deletes historic data from your database older than the specified time.
-This is an effective way to free-up disk space or comply with local regulations regarding keeping customer information.
+Cleanup deletes historic data older than the specified time from your database.
+This is an effective way to free up disk space and/or comply with local regulations regarding storing customer information.

-2. Install Cleanup plugin if is not yet installed.
+2. Install the Cleanup plugin if is not yet installed

 Cleanup has to be enabled at the server level first.